Six Watercolor Tips You Should Know Before Starting

 You can either watch the video, or read the text below.
 Both options contain the same content.

-During my local watercolor workshops, I love sharing easy tips that are super useful but often get overlooked.
+During my local watercolor workshops in Annecy, I love sharing easy tips that are super useful but often get overlooked.
 These are little lessons I’ve learned the hard way, and honestly, they make watercolor even more exciting.

 So today, I’m sharing 6 simple tips that I think you’ll love.
 Let’s dive in!